ECP-WarpX/impactx/docs/source/usage/python.rst

       The numerical solver to solve the Poisson equation when calculating space charge effects.
       Either ``"multigrid"`` (default) or ``"fft"``.

-      * ``multigrid``: Poisson's equation is solved using an iterative multigrid (MLMG) solver.
-        See the `AMReX documentation <https://amrex-codes.github.io/amrex/docs_html/LinearSolvers.html#>`__ for details of the MLMG solver.
+      Currently, this is a 3D solver.
+      An additional `2D/2.5D solver <https://github.com/ECP-WarpX/impactx/issues/401>`__ will be added in the near future.

       * ``fft``: Poisson's equation is solved using an Integrated Green Function method (which requires FFT calculations).
         See these references for more details `Qiang et al. (2006) <https://doi.org/10.1103/PhysRevSTAB.9.044204>`__ (+ `Erratum <https://doi.org/10.1103/PhysRevSTAB.10.129901>`__).
-        It only works in 3D and it requires the compilation flag ``-DImpactX_FFT=ON``.
+        This requires the compilation flag ``-DImpactX_FFT=ON``.
-        If mesh refinement is enabled, this solver only works on the coarsest level.
+        If mesh refinement (MR) is enabled, this FFT solver is used only on the coarsest level and a multi-grid solver is used on refined levels.
-        On the refined patches, the Poisson equation is solved with the multigrid solver.
         The boundary conditions are assumed to be open.

+      * ``multigrid``: Poisson's equation is solved using an iterative multigrid (MLMG) solver.
+        See the `AMReX documentation <https://amrex-codes.github.io/amrex/docs_html/LinearSolvers.html#>`__ for details of the MLMG solver.

    .. py:property:: mlmg_relative_tolerance